 The original blurb for Not Less Than Everything was something along the lines of, “Catholic writers write about their favorite heretics,” and, of course, how could I pass that up?
 Having read the book, I don’t think the description does it justice, but it was helpful in keeping me in the right mindset--namely that striking out, passively or actively, against the Catholic Church was a big deal.
-As a protestant, I can just find a new church.
-A devout Catholic may believe, like the Whiskey Priest in The Power and the Glory, that, excommunicated from the church, he is damned.
+As a Protestant, I can just find a new church.
+A devout Catholic may believe, like the Whiskey Priest in The Power and the Glory, that excommunicated from the church he's damned.
 It adds weight to the decisions faced by the various “saints” in the book, not all of which have been--or, in the case of a few, ever will be--beatified.
 What they have in common, however, is their willingness to put their fate in God’s hands, trusting that following Christ’s example takes precedence over strict adherence to every papal edict.

 As in most essay collections, the quality of the writing in Not Less Than Everything varies a fair amount.
 Some of the essays, such as the one on Max Scheler, are a bit esoteric; others, such as the scintillatingly titled, “A Pastoral, Person-Oriented Theology Worthy of Vatican II”, are just dry.
 Most, however, take an interesting approach to their subjects without lapsing into hagiography or strict biography.
 The best essays, in fact, tend to be the ones that treat their subjects as a jumping-off point, like Tom Beaudoin’s essay on Ignatius of Loyola, which he uses to make a larger point about the unstable relationship between critically thinking about one’s religion and blindly accepting it, and Ann Patchett’s The Worthless Servant, which tells a simple but powerful story of a priest who goes out to the highways and byways, giving cold glasses of water in Jesus’ name.